zats/zats.github.io/src/content/blog/counting-tokens-in-foundation-models.md

 title: "Counting tokens in Foundation Models"
 description: "Understanding Apple’s Foundation Models Context Window: A Comparison with OpenAI’s Tokenization."
 pubDate: 2025-08-26
-draft: true
+draft: false
 ---

 # Apple’s Foundation Models: context limits, missing tokenizers, and a practical way to measure usage

-Apple’s Foundation Models cap the context window at **4,096 tokens**.
-Apple’s docs also say a token is roughly **3–4 characters** for Latin scripts.
-Apple does not expose a tokenizer API, and there is no response metadata with token usage.
-The framework handles tokenization under the hood, and if you cross the budget you receive an error. ([Apple Developer](https://developer.apple.com/documentation/FoundationModels/generating-content-and-performing-tasks-with-foundation-models?utm_source=chatgpt.com "Generating content and performing tasks with Foundation ..."))
+Apple’s Foundation Models cap the context window at 4,096 tokens (per Apple’s developer guidance).
+There’s no public tokenizer API or usage metadata; tokenization happens internally and crossing the limit throws an error.

 External providers take the opposite approach.
-OpenAI publishes tokenizers, returns usage in API responses, and even ships multiple encodings you can select for analysis and benchmarking.
-That exists in part because usage is billable, but even if Apple does not bill per token, the **4096** hard stop still damages UX when you misestimate. ([OpenAI Cookbook](https://cookbook.openai.com/examples/how_to_count_tokens_with_tiktoken?utm_source=chatgpt.com "How to count tokens with Tiktoken"), [OpenAI Platform](https://platform.openai.com/docs/api-reference?utm_source=chatgpt.com "API Reference - OpenAI API"))
+OpenAI publishes tokenizers, returns usage in API responses.
+That exists partly because usage is billable, but even if Apple does not bill per token, the 4096 hard stop still damages UX when you misestimate.

 Below is the measurement setup I used to make sense of this in production code without relying on Apple-internal tokenization.